trekonom/countryscales/README.md

 -   use country specific style conventions to display numbers which differ from the default anglo-american style,
--   display numbers on charts, axes or legends using decimal format, as percentages or currencies.
+-   display numbers on charts, axes or legends in decimal format, as percentages or as currencies.

 To achieve that the `scales` package provides a family of easy to use functions like `scales::label_number` or `scales::percent` which could also be passed to the `labels` argument of `ggplot2`s family of scale functions.

-However, even with these helpers formatting numbers and styling axes quickly becomes cumbersome and annoying in practice as you always have to
+However, in practice formatting numbers and styling axes quickly becomes cumbersome and annoying as you always have to

 -   set the decimal and grouping marks if deviating from the defaults so you end up with something like